Kevin Hayes scores in OT, Flyers beat Ducks 2-1

 Gudbranson put the Ducks ahead just 35 seconds in with a long shot that knuckled under Elliott’s right arm before going off the post and in.
 The defenseman got his third goal in 28 games since joining Anaheim in a trade with Pittsburgh in late October, nearly matching his career-high of four goals set in 76 games with Florida in the 2014-15 season.

 NOTES: Ducks F Rickard Rakell, who scored Anaheim’s only goal in Philadelphia earlier this month, missed his third straight game with an upper-body injury.
 He resumed skating Friday after getting hurt before the Christmas break. … Before the game, Philadelphia sent rookie C Morgan Frost back to Lehigh Valley of the AHL and activated Michael Raffl from long-term injured reserve.
 Raffl had been out since early December with a broken finger.
 Frost, the Flyers’ first-round pick from 2017, had two goals and five assists in 18 up-and-down games after making his NHL debut Nov.
-19. … Flyers C Scott Laughton missed his seventh straight game with a groin injury, but is close to returning. … Philadelphia F David Kase, the 22-year-old younger brother of Anaheim F Ondrej Kase, was sent back to the AHL last week.
+19. … Philadelphia F David Kase, the 22-year-old younger brother of Anaheim F Ondrej Kase, was sent back to the AHL last week.
 David Kase scored his first career NHL goal against his brother’s Ducks earlier this month.

 UP NEXT